evidence-dev/northstar-report/pages/index.md

 </script>

-This report contains the most important daily high level metrics for Needful Things' business operations.
+This report contains the most important daily high-level metrics for Needful Things' business operations.

 <details>
 <summary>Motivation</summary>

 - This report focuses on the inputs measures for our business, rather than the outputs KPIs.
-- This is becuase we have control over these inputs, and we have chosen those that are leading indicators of future performance.
+This is because we have control over these inputs, and we have chosen those that are leading indicators of future performance.

 </details>